Location Instructor: Brenda Blakesley, LMT

 LODGING: There are many hotels in the area and a few are listed below.
 Most students find the best deals on www.VRBO.com or www.airbnb.com.
 Here are a few that have gotten great reviews from recent student stays:

-The link above is for a 2 bedroom condo that sleeps up to 5 people I recommend contacting the host directly to inquire about her other locations and possible discounts.
+Contact the host directly to inquire about her other locations and possible discounts.
 When possible, she is willing to give 10% off to our students.
-Other properties near-by properties for rent on these sites include:

 Tucson Bamboo Retreat (also listed on Airbnb)

 Shared home across the street: Casa Blanca de Elvin

 Ramada Inn (520) 886-9595 Comfort Suites Sabino Canyon (520)298-2300